Skip to main content

 Unique Test Cases widget to compare modules

 Here, the three line charts represent Module A (purple line), Module B (blue line), and Module C (yellow line) in a test suite.
 Such a graph can quickly tell you that Module A has a relatively high number of unique test cases, Module B tends to have the least number of unique test cases, and Module C often has a moderate number of unique test cases.
 You can also see that while Modules A and C vary a lot in the number of unique test cases over time, Module C has a relatively stable number of unique test cases.
+You can use the drill-down feature to gather more insights.
 In many cases, you will be able to apply best practices followed by top-performing teams to improve the number of unique test cases in their modules.

 To create the above widget, in the following sample configuration, different Folder names filters are configured on each of the three segments that define Module A, Module B, and Module C.